noaaharonTAU/CurrentTrendsinIndustrialMathProject/README.md

 # Bayesian Network Pruning Project

-Compare pruning methods (Wavelet L2, BIC, AIC, BDs, CSI) on the ALARM benchmark and/or a synthetic Bayesian network.
+Compares pruning methods (Wavelet L2, BIC, AIC, BDs, CSI) on the ALARM benchmark and/or a synthetic Bayesian network.
 Outputs a comparison table and progress plots.

 ## Requirements